Admin Guide Help

 2. Go to the realm you wish to use, and go to the Clients page.

-4. Set the client type to Service account, and the client ID, client name, description to something you wish to use.
+4. Set the client type to Service account, and the client ID, client name, and description to something you wish to use.
 Click Save to save the client.

 5. In Capability config, enable Client authentication, Standard flow and Service accounts roles.
 For security purpose, it's recommended to disable Direct access grants and any other flow you do not use.
 Click Next to go to login settings.